 Very similar to Ganguro, but not to be confused with it.
 The Kogal Harajuku Girl is more influenced by American fashion.
 They try to transform themselves into the American look.

-A style very popular within the entertainment field in Japan.
+A style is very popular within the entertainment field in Japan.
 This style deliberately creates an androgynous look.
-It consists of striking makeup, very eccentric hair colors and a very loud outfits.
+It consists of striking makeup, eccentric hair colors, and loud outfits.

 See More: Best Tokyo Paces To See Japan Cosplay

 Harajuku Cosplay comes from dressing like Japanese Manga, Anime, and video games characters.
 Most Tokyo teens consider their Harajuku clothing as Victorian children or baby dolls and perceive themselves as cute rather than sexy.